PAIR-code/llm-comparator/README.md

 LLM Comparator is an interactive visualization tool for analyzing side-by-side LLM evaluation results.
 It is designed to help people qualitatively analyze how responses from two models differ at example- and slice-levels.
-Users can interactively discover insights like "Model A's responses are better than B's on email rewriting tasks because Model A tends to generate bulleted lists more often."
+Users can interactively discover insights like *"Model A's responses are better than B's on email rewriting tasks because Model A tends to generate bulleted lists more often."*

 ![Screenshot of LLM Comparator interface](documentation/images/llm_comparator_screenshot.png)

 ## Using LLM Comparator

-You can open LLM Comparator at https://pair-code.github.io/llm-comparator/.
+You can play with LLM Comparator at https://pair-code.github.io/llm-comparator/.

 You can either select one of the example files we provide, or you can upload your own JSON file (e.g.,